Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Wide binaries in the Solar Neighborhood

-To make this claim more precise, we study the evolution of the Casimir $C_2(t)$ (equation \eqref{eq:Casimir}), which we split into an orientation-averaged part $\overline{C}_2$ that only depends on $j$ (see equation \eqref{eq:f_avg_C2}) plus an orientation-dependent fluctuation $\delta C_2$ which is initially zero.
+To make this claim more precise, we study the evolution of the quadratic Casimir $C_2(t)$ given by equation \eqref{eq:Casimir}, which we split into an orientation-averaged part $\overline{C}_2$ that only depends on $j$ (see equation \eqref{eq:f_avg_C2}) plus an orientation-dependent fluctuation $\delta C_2$ which is initially zero.
 In the Appendix we discuss the method used to estimate these quantities from the numerical simulations.
 In Figure \ref{fig:C2_vs_t} we plot the fractional change in $\overline{C}_2$ as a function of time for each simulated ensemble.
 We observe a significant initial decrease in $\overline{C}_2$ (and hence increase in $\delta C_2$) as phase mixing drives the large overdensities shown in the upper row of Figure \ref{fig:phasemixing}.
+The $\overline{C}_2$ oscillations following this initial decrease are analogous to the entropy production fluctuations due to mixing observed in e.g. Figure 2 of \cite{BeraldoeSilva_entropy2017}.
 After $t\sim t_0$, $\overline{C}_2$ approaches a constant value across all ensembles, confirming that phase mixing is approximately complete by this time.
 As anticipated, the largest overall decreases in $\overline{C}_2$ are in the ensembles initialized farthest from the thermal DF ($\alpha_\mathrm{i}$ furthest from 1).
 Because the total $C_2$ of each ensemble is conserved (prior to coarse-graining), this is consistent with those ensembles producing the most anisotropic final distributions (\S\ref{sec:results_inclination}).
-Finally, we mention that different ensembles with similar initial $\alphaeff$ exhibit very similar $\overline{C}_2$ behavior, suggesting that the $\alpha_\mathrm{eff}$ diagnostic is useful at all times, not only for fitting the final eccentricity DF.
+Finally, we highlight that different ensembles with similar initial $\alphaeff$ exhibit very similar $\overline{C}_2$ behavior, suggesting that the $\alpha_\mathrm{eff}$ diagnostic is useful at all times, not only for fitting the final eccentricity DF.